SoeRatch/disqueue/README.md

 - Enforces priority: high → medium → low .
 - Persists `last_id` per stream to avoid duplication.
 - Skips jobs marked as cancelled and safely moves past them by updating the stream offset.
+- Applies a deduplication decorator to ensure that only one worker processes a given job at a time.

+### `utils/deduplication.py`
+- Provides a reusable `@deduplicated()` decorator that wraps job processing in a Redis `SET NX` lock.
+- Ensures only the first worker to acquire the lock executes the job.
+- Automatically releases the lock on failure or marks it `done` on success.

 ### `task_queues/redis_queue.py`
 - Redis utility functions for: